Design-and-Code/Quick-projects/CONTRIBUTING.md

    > **NOTE**: If you are on **Windows**, run the commands on **Git Bash** terminal 📝

    1. Give excutable permission to `add-project.sh`

       ```bash
       chmod +x add-projects.sh
       ```

    2. Run the command to add your project under a particular folder

       ```bash
       # Replace the content in <...> with proper name and URL respectively
       sh add-projects.sh <tech_folder_name> <URL_of_project>

       # example
       sh add-projects.sh vanilla https://github.com/Greeshma2903/links-card
       ```

+9. Add your Project name and a short description in the `Projects List` section in the [README](/README.md), under an appropriate language/framework.

-9. Track your changes ✔.
+10. Track your changes ✔.

    ```
    git add .
    ```

-10. Commit your changes.
+11. Commit your changes.

     ```
     git commit -m "Relevant message"
     ```

-11. Push the committed changes in your feature branch to your remote repo.
+12. Push the committed changes in your feature branch to your remote repo.

     ```
     git push -u origin <your_branch_name>
     ```

-12. To create a pull request, click on `Compare & pull requests`.
+13. To create a pull request, click on `Compare & pull requests`.

-13. Add appropriate title and description to your pull request explaining your changes and efforts done.
+14. Add appropriate title and description to your pull request explaining your changes and efforts done.

-14. Click on `Create pull request`.
+15. Click on `Create pull request`.

-15. Voilà!
+16. Voilà!
 You have made a PR to Quick Projects 💥.
 Wait for your submission to be accepted and your PR to be merged.

 > 📝
 >
 > We are using Git Submodules in this project. <br>
 > To add your project to the repo, the `add-projects.sh` script, takes two inputs:
+>
-> 1. The *folder* to which you want to add your project (the technology like react, vanilla, vue)
+> 1. The _folder_ to which you want to add your project (the technology like react, vanilla, vue)
-> 2. The *link* of your project
+> 2. The _link_ of your project
 >
 > Then the script extracts and adds your project to specified folder. <br>
 > If two repos' have same name, then the script appends the project name with your username: `project-name-by-username`

 ## Where can I go for help?